JohnUrban/speedUpYourMac/README.md

 	- This was completely unnecessary for me when the connected hard drive was just a CarbonCopyCloner clone back up of my Mac.
 	- Just add that to list of things Spotlight shouldn't search.
 	- System Preferences > Spotlight --> Privacy --> "+" --> add your HD --> then remove it with "-"
-- Reduce desktop clutter
-- Empty caches
-- Uninstall unused Apps
+- Uninstall unused Apps (see below for more details)
 - Clean up HD/SSD storage drive (Caches, logs, apps, widgets, hidden trash, large and old files)
 	- Move large unused files (movies, music, etc) to an external storage drive
+	- Compress rarely used large files and/or directories into gzipped tarballs.
 - Update Mac OS software (or hardware if have money to do so)
 - Try creating a new profile and using that to "start over" since it won't have tons of unfound clutter, caches, logs, etc.
 - Free up RAM (sudo purge, memory clean app, or this script)